LogoLogo

 • A tooltip will appear, displaying the data associated with that point, such as values of different display columns

-• Use this feature for a quick look-up of data without altering your current selection on the chart.
+• Use this feature to quickly look up data without altering your current selection on the chart

 Saving the Chart

 Once you're satisfied with your visualization, you can save the chart.
-This chart can then be added to a Dashboard.
-This allows you to revisit the UMAP visualization at any time easily either directly going to the Chart or to the dashboard
+This chart can then be added to a dashboard.
+This allows you to revisit the UMAP visualization at any time easily, either directly from the Chart or from the dashboard.

 Example of embedding data rendered as a UMAP visualization chart.